-According to official data from China, over 130 people have already succumbed to the notorious Coronavirus, with more than 6,000 confirmed cases.
+According to official data, 4.46M lives have been lost to the notorious Coronavirus, with more than 214M confirmed cases worldwide.

 Can you get a compensation if your flight was cancelled because of the Coronavirus?

 Generally speaking, while you cannot get compensation for a flight canceled because of COVID-19, you can get a refund, usually as a voucher, sometimes in cash.

 The Coronavirus falls under what air regulations refer to as "extraordinary circumstances".
 The cancellations are the result of security measures that have become necessary, considering the deadly impact of the flu-like virus.